mibalbert/UniChatbot/README.md

   ### Create the virtual enviroment:

-    - "conda init"   #should change the begining of the prompt line with (base)
+    conda init  - should change the begining of the prompt line with (base)

-    - "conda create -n rasa30 python==3.8"   #creates the env with python 3.8
+    conda create -n rasa30 python==3.8  - creates the env with python 3.8 , the rasa30 is the name of the new vienv

-    - "conda activate rasa30"   #activates the new enviroment
+    conda activate rasa30  - activates the new enviroment

   ### Installing packages:

-    - "conda install ujson"
+    conda install ujson

-    - "conda install tensorflow"
+    conda install tensorflow

-    - "pip install rasa==3.0.8"  #after installing check if rasa is 3.0.8 with the command "rasa --version"
+    pip install rasa==3.1.0  - after installing check if rasa is 3.0.8 with the command "rasa --version"

   ### Installing packages for Selenium webscrapping (Not enabled anymore as the timetable is empty)

-    - "pip install selenium"
+    pip install selenium

     - download chromedriver from here: https://chromedriver.chromium.org/downloads